freebasic/fbc/FreeBASIC/src/contrib/fbdoc/readme.txt

 	- In the directory where fbdoc executable was made, type "fbdoc -useweb -chm"

-	- When the process is complete, use html help compilter to make the CHM using ./html/fbdoc.hhp as the project file.
+	- When the process is complete, use html help compiler to make the CHM using ./html/fbdoc.hhp as the project file.

   o Building the CHM using an MySQL Database source:

-	- Edit "fbdoc.ini" to set the host name or ip address, user name, password, database name , and port number to use for the MySQL database connection.
+	- Edit "fbdoc.ini" to set the host name or ip address, user name, password, database name, and port number to use for the MySQL database connection.

-	- In the directory where fbdoc executable was made, type "fbdoc -usesql -chm"
+	- In the directory where the fbdoc executable was made, type "fbdoc -usesql -chm"

-	- When the process is complete, use html help compilter to make the CHM using ./html/fbdoc.hhp as the project file.
+	- When the process is complete, use html help compiler to make the CHM using ./html/fbdoc.hhp as the project file.